 I still remember the conversation so clearly.
 My now-husband and I were chatting about the coming week’s activities and he said so casually, “I was thinking we could do dinner with stepdaughter’s mom on Thursday.”
 Excuse me, huh?

 It was a couple months into our relationship and things were good back then but… wait, what?
-I’m supposed to meet her?
+I’m supposed to meet the ex-wife?
 Is that a thing?
 I didn’t have to say any of this.
 It was all over my face.
 He could see very clearly that I was uncomfortable.
 He laughed it off and said never mind and then we just never talked about it again.

 Now, I wish one of us had brought it back up.
 I quickly became “the girlfriend” to my stepdaughter’s mom and her family.
 It was easier for them to hate me because they had never met me.
 They created their own narrative, and by the time we did meet at an exchange it was awkward, uncomfortable and quite a negative experience for everyone involved.